 I am pleased to invite you to the piano recital that I will give next Saturday, April 15 at 19:00 h, at the Auditorium of the Ateneo theatre in Madrid (Calle del Prado, 21).
 The program will be dedicated to German Romanticism and will consist of works by Clara Wieck, Robert Schumann and Johannes Brahms.

 We would like to invite those of you who are in Paris to a piano and chamber music recital dedicated to two great masters of German Romanticism, Robert Schumann and Johannes Brahms.
-The concert will take place on Sunday, February 19 at 4 p.m. at the Maison de l’Asie du Sud-Est (57 Boulevard Jourdan, Paris), as part of the concert season of the association Musicami.Continue reading →
+The concert will take place on Sunday, February 19 at 4 p.m. at the Maison de l’Asie du Sud-Est (Continue reading

 This summer I was awarded the First Prize in the piano competition “Alexander Scriabin” celebrated during the Mozarteum International Summer Academy 2015 in Salzburg.
 This event focused monographically on the music of Alexander Scriabin on the occasion of the 100th anniversary of his death.
 The competition took place on Tuesday, August 4 at the Grosses Studio of the Mozarteum University, and the award ceremony was held on Friday, August 7 at the same venue followed by a concert performed by the three prizewinners (Jin-Hyeon Lee, Yunus Herrmann and myself).